Leukemia is a type of cancer that affects the body's white blood cells (WBCs).

 Normally, WBCs help fight infection and protect the body against disease.
 But in leukemia, WBCs turn cancerous and multiply when they shouldn't, resulting in too many abnormal WBCs, which then interfere with organ function.

-The cause of AML is unknown, though doctors know that certain medical conditions — including inherited genetic problems such as Down syndrome, neurofibromatosis type 1, Fanconi anemia, and Noonan's syndrome — can make a child more likely to develop the disease.
+The cause of JMML is unknown, but doctors do know that certain medical conditions — such as neurofibromatosis type 1 and Noonan's syndrome — can make a child more likely to develop it.

 Signs and Symptoms

 JMML tends to progress slowly, so at first a child may have few if any symptoms.
 In fact, symptoms can take months or even years to develop.

 The symptoms of all types of leukemia are generally the same and include:

 - recurrent infections (like bronchitis or tonsillitis)

 - abdominal pain (caused by abnormal blood cells accumulating in organs like the kidneys, liver, and spleen)